FAIRmat-NFDI/nomad-catalysis-plugin/README.md

 ![nomad plugin logo](docs/assets/nomad-plugin-logo.png)
 # nomad-catalysis

 This is a NOMAD plugin for heterogeneous catalysis data.
 You can find the full documentation [here](https://fairmat-nfdi.github.io/nomad-catalysis-plugin/).
-For some default information for NOMAD plugins see below.
+For some default information about NOMAD plugins see below.

 ----